Kansas lawmakers respond to weekend shooting at Kansas City bar

 TOPEKA, Kan.
-(KSNW) – Kansas lawmakers are responding to a weekend shooting in Kansas City Kansas that killed 4 people.
+(KSNW) – Kansas lawmakers are responding to a weekend shooting in Kansas City Kansas that killed 4 people and injured 5 others.

 Governor Laura Kelly tweeted that her thoughts were with the family and friends of the victims.
 She continued saying she’s closely monitoring the situation with the help of local law enforcement.